Proposed bill seeks to give teachers $400 per year to buy classroom supplies

 Wells and state education superintendent Mark Johnson announced the plan during a Wednesday press briefing.

-- Of the funds appropriated by the General Assembly for public school instructional supplies Nd allotted to school districts, $400 per sleigh led classroom teacher as of August 31 each year will be transferred to a fund for this program.
+- Of the funds appropriated by the General Assembly for public school instructional supplies and allotted to school districts, $400 per eligible classroom teacher will be transferred to a fund for this program each year

-- The program will allow teachers to purchase classroom supplies through an electronic asccout (ClassWallet) or be reimbursed for purchases made locally.
+- The program will allow teachers to purchase classroom supplies through an electronic account (ClassWallet) or be reimbursed for purchases made locally

-- Unused funds in the teacher accounts will expire at the en of the social year and revert to the general found.
+- Unused funds in teacher accounts will expire at the end of the fiscal year and revert to the general fund

 A companion bill is under consideration by the NC House.